cdrummey216/whoami/whoami.md

 | What am I? | a + b | Self-concept | I am a man that is a florist. |
 | Am I?/I am. | ϕ | Self | Sense of self, or the feeling of identity, uniqueness, and self-direction.
 Both variable answers for a, b acknowledge that at minimum 'I am' and provide some datapoints to understand the Self. |

 The values of a and b are any two sequential Fibonacci numbers.
 The larger number of the two numbers is the value of variable answer a and the smaller is variable answer b.
+They values for a,b must be sequential Fibonacci numbers because self-perception encapsulates self-definiton.

 #### Identity as Julia Set, a representation of Human Identity

 Identity is the encapsulation of the sense of self, which is the feeling of identity, uniqueness, and self-direction.
 * the suffix ...[] is used to denote a sequential array. an array is a contiguous collection that can be accessed by the means of their index value
 * so using an example array of [apple, pear, orange] named 'example', the value of example[0] is 'apple', the value of example[1] is 'pear', the value of example[2] is 'orange'